Sada75/Slot-Machine-Simulator-using-JavaScript-/README.md

 <h2>CODE STRUCTURE :
 </h2>
 <h4>
-1. deposit: Function to deposit money.
+1. deposit: Function to deposit money. <br>
-2. getNumberofLines: Function to get the number of lines to bet on.
+2. getNumberofLines: Function to get the number of lines to bet on. <br>
-3. getBet: Function to get the bet amount per line.
+3. getBet: Function to get the bet amount per line. <br>
-4. spin: Function to spin the slot machine and get random symbols.
+4. spin: Function to spin the slot machine and get random symbols. <br>
-5. transpose: Function to transpose the reels for easy checking of lines.
+5. transpose: Function to transpose the reels for easy checking of lines. <br>
-6. printRow: Function to print the rows of the slot machine.
+6. printRow: Function to print the rows of the slot machine. <br>
-7. getWinnings: Function to calculate the winnings based on the bet and lines.
+7. getWinnings: Function to calculate the winnings based on the bet and lines. <br>
 </h4>

 <h2>